 is the number of concurrent database server utilities that can connect to this instance.
-It is suggested that you allow for a minimum of six utility connections: two for ON-Archive or ON-Bar and four for other utilities such as ON-Monitor (UNIX only), onstat, and oncheck.
+It is suggested that you allow for a minimum of six utility connections: two for ON-Archive or ON-Bar and four for other utilities such as onstat, and oncheck.

-If you use software packages that require semaphores in addition to those that the database server needs, the SEMMNI configuration parameter must include the total number of semaphore sets that the database server and your other software packages require.
+If you use software packages that require semaphores, the SEMMNI configuration parameter must include the total number of semaphore sets that the database server and your other software packages require.
 You must set the SEMMSL configuration parameter to the largest number of semaphores per set that any of your software packages require.
 For systems that require the SEMMNS configuration parameter, multiply SEMMNI by the value of SEMMSL to calculate an acceptable value.